GreenFlag31/Learn-C-By-Practice/README.md

 # Contributions

 Contributions are welcome.
-Please open a PR and improve the learning journey for everybody.
+Please open a PR and improve the learning journey.